Pressure Cooker Low Country Boil

 - ¼ cup butter, melted

-- Spread potatoes, shrimp, and corn onto a baking sheet to serve with lemon wedges and melted butter.
+- Drain the cooked potatoes, corn, shrimp, and sausage through a colander.
+Then transfer them to a baking sheet or newspaper for an authentic experience.
+Serve with lemon wedges and melted butter.

 What others are saying